 Imagine yourself in Tuscany.
 Seated on your terrace, you sip espresso and gaze over Montalcino’s vineyard-draped valleys.
 Nearby, you spot a stone farmhouse — crowned in terracotta tiles.
 As the sun rises over this heavenly scene, the town’s piazza gets painted in gold light.
 “This,” you think to yourself, “is the Italy I’ve dreamed of.”

 Let us help you to unlock the Tuscany that few tourists experience.
 You’ll savor the undiscovered Tuscany, immersing yourself in hilltop towns and unspoiled scenery.
-Whether you’re enjoying a behind-the-scenes wine tasting near Siena or shaping fresh pasta with our chef in Florence, Tuscany tempts all kinds of travelers.
+Whether you’re enjoying a behind-the-scenes wine tasting near Siena or making pasta in Florence with an Italian chef, Tuscany tempts all kinds of travelers.
 So, what are the best things to do when you travel to Tuscany, Italy?

 Brimming with medieval villages and castle-crowned hills, Tuscany is a must-see both for first-time visitors and well-heeled Italy explorers.
 In the region’s untouched hamlets, time seems to stand still.
 In Pienza, you’ll eye neighbors sharing a caffe (coffee) on cobblestone streets.
 And in the Renaissance gem of Lucca, you’ll see locals strolling atop the city’s centuries-old walls.

 There’s much more to Tuscany than the Leaning Tower of Pisa.
 When you travel to Italy, this is how to experience the crowd-free Tuscany: